ShanmugamPoojan/Banking-application/README.md

-# Banking-application
+# CreditCard-management-application
-A simple Bank management application using Java Swings and MySQL
+A simple CreditCard management application using Java Swings and MySQL for database.